intmus/inttheory19-20/_06-intro-harmonic/b1-diafuncvoicelead.md

 ---
 layout: chapter
-title: Lesson 6b - Voice-leading Considerations in Chorale-style Harmony
+title: Lesson 6b - Establishing Diatonic Function through Voice Leading
 abc: true
 ---

-If we think back on our progression through the course thus far, we began by studying individual pitches, then moved through combining those pitches into intervals, intervals into chords, and sequential intervals into melodies.
-Next, we studied a simplified version of counterpoint in order to examine how the combined vertical and horizontal aspects of music interact to create melody and harmony.
-While this provides a framework for understanding harmony, it does not seek to establish the vertical aspect of music as its own function.
+If we think back on our progression through the course thus far, we began by studying individual pitches, then combined those pitches into intervals, and then assembled those intervals sequentially and simultaneously to create melodies and chords respectively.
+Next, we studied a simplified version of counterpoint in order to examine how the combined vertical and horizontal aspects of music interact to create basic tonality.
+While counterpoint provides a framework for understanding harmony, it is primarily a study of how the horizontal aspect of music, melody, combines to produce function; it does not establish the vertical aspect of music, harmony, as its own function.

-Because the Roman numeral system allows us to classify and label *context and function*, we can use it explore how harmonies function within a diatonic style.
+Because the Roman numeral system allows us to classify and label *context and function*, we can use it explore how harmonies function within a diatonic style, independent of melody.

+## Harmonic functions in diatonic music

 In diatonic music, there are three basic categories of harmonic function: *tonic*, *dominant*, and *pre-dominant*.
 - *Tonic* (**T**) harmonies feel stable and final.
   - This is primarily the I chord, but in rare circumstances, this can include the vi.
 - *Dominant* (**D**) harmonies feel unsettled and have a strong tonal gravity to resolve to the *tonic* harmony*
-  - This includes the V and vii<sup>&oslash;</sup> chords.
+  - This includes the V and vii<sup>o</sup> chords.
 - *Pre-dominant* (**P**) harmonies are harmonies are unstable and have a tonal gravity to resolve to *dominant* harmonies.
   - This includes the ii and IV chords, but can occasionally include the vi chord.
   - Note that there is a difference between the words "pre-dominant" and "predominant".